Daniel Corrigan: Early life and education

 Corrigan was born on October 25, 1900, in Rochester, Minnesota, the son of Herbert Pink, an engineer, and Catherine Burns, a professional harpist.
 He grew up mostly in California and Mexico.
 He attended the Los Angeles High School, graduating in 1917, and then enlisted in the United States Navy, serving in the submarine service in the North Atlantic during World War I. Upon the end of the war, he joined the United States Merchant Marine.
 As he had entered the war underage, he had used a different name to serve under.
 Upon his return to the United States, he married Miriam Wallace, who later died during childbirth.
 Corrigan had also decided to legally get his name changed to "Daniel Corrigan" after returning home.
-He then decided to train for the ordained ministry, choosing to study at Nashotah House, from where he graduated with a Bachelor of Divinity in 1925.
+He then decided to train for the ordained ministry, choosing to study at Nashotah House, from which he graduated with a Bachelor of Divinity in 1925.
 In 1926, he married Elizabeth Waters.
-He was awarded a Doctor of Divinity from Nashotah House in 1956.
+He was awarded an honorary Doctor of Divinity from Nashotah House in 1956.

 Ordained ministry

 Corrigan was ordained deacon on June 1, 1924, and priest on May 21, 1925.
-He then served as rector of the Church of St John the Baptist in Portage, Wisconsin between 1925 and 1931, rector of Zion Church in Oconomowoc, Wisconsin between 1931 and 1944, rector of Grace and St Peter's Church in Baltimore between 1944 and 1948, and then rector of St Paul's Church in Saint Paul, Minnesota between 1948 and 1958.
+He then served as rector of the Church of St John the Baptist in Portage, Wisconsin between 1925 and 1931, rector of Zion Church in Oconomowoc, Wisconsin between 1931 and 1944, rector of Grace and St Peter's Church in Baltimore between 1944 and 1948, and then rector of St Paul's Church in Saint Paul, Minnesota, between 1948 and 1958.